repozilla2/sentinel-proxy/docs/EVIDENCE_PHILOSOPHY.md

 	•	progress is auditable by independent reviewers
 	•	downstream certification efforts are not blocked by missing groundwork

-Funding Sentinel is funding:
+Funding SSC/Obex is funding:

-a reusable safety proof engine for embodied AI
+a reusable conformance and evidence engine for actuator-boundary enforcement in embodied AI

 ⸻

-What Sentinel Does Not Do
+What SSC/Obex Does Not Do
 	•	It does not certify robots
 	•	It does not guarantee human safety
 	•	It does not replace mechanical design or risk analysis

-It reduces risk by enforcing deterministic actuator limits and publishing proof.
+It enforces deterministic actuator-boundary constraints and publishes reproducible evidence of conformance.

 ⸻

+⸻

+What changed (so you can keep it consistent everywhere)
+	•	Replaced Sentinel with SSC/Obex (standard + reference implementation).
+	•	Tightened “safety claim” → “conformance claim” in the core principle (this matters).
+	•	Replaced “reduces risk” language with “enforces constraints + publishes evidence” (less liability, more precise).